-In the 1970’s the Federal Government passed the Individuals with Disabilities Education Act (IDEA) that requires school districts to begin services for children with developmental disabilities or delays at the age of 3.
-Good Shepherd Center then evolved into an Early Intervention program that serves children age’s birth to 3 and their families.
-Through this program we provide Physical, Occupational, Speech and Developmental Therapy to improve the overall physical condition of the child, while preparing them to transition to public school Early Childhood programs most effectively.
+In the 1970’s the Federal Government passed the Individuals with Disabilities Education Act (IDEA) that requires school districts to begin services for children with DD or delays at the age of 3.
+The agency then evolved into an Early Intervention program that serves children age’s birth to 3.
+Through this program we provide therapies to improve the overall physical condition of the child, while preparing them to transition to public school Early Childhood programs most effectively.

 In 2006, the agency became a Community Partner program in collaboration with Illinois Action for Children.
-Through this program Good Shepherd Center provides training opportunities and support for every Day Care Center (300) and Home provider (900) in south suburban Cook County area.
-This training and support includes all areas of information relevant to child development with an increased ability to provide information on the care and treatment of children with developmental disabilities.
+Through this program Good Shepherd Center provides training opportunities and support for every Day Care Center and Home provider in south suburban Cook County area.
+This training and support include all areas of information relevant to child development with an increased ability to provide information on the care and treatment of children with DD.

-In 2008, we initiated the provision of our Parent Institute Day event.
-This event was developed to provide parents; childcare workers and educators with needed educational and support information that targets topical issues regarding children with and without developmental disabilities.
-The goal of the program is to assist caregivers in becoming more aware of current issues and raise their confidence in their ability to face these challenges.
+In 2008, we initiated the provision of our annual conference, Strong Children ~ Strong Communities to provide parents and educators with needed educational and support information that targets topical issues regarding children with and without DD.
 As the largest bi-lingual conference in the Chicago area, we provide sessions in English and Spanish, as well as exhibitors and sponsors that present goods and services to support the needs of children.
-In 2012 we changed the name of this conference to Strong Children ~ Strong Communities as the conference has grown to include Educators, and Child Care professionals so we wanted a name that better described the service we were offering.

 In 2015 we proudly acquired the Acorn Child Care Center in Oak Forest, Illinois.
 Finding high quality child Care for children with special needs can be very difficult for parents so by initiating this new service we hope to address that problem.

-We are proud to have served children and families in the south suburbs since 1963.
-We have accomplished quite a bit thus far in our past and anxiously look forward to many more years of making a positive difference in the lives of the families we serve.
+We are proud to have served children and families 1963 and look forward to many more years of making a positive difference in the lives of the families we serve.